 Improved SCM staff and task productivity – automate various SCM tasks – from plan-to-produce, source-to-settle and order-to-cash processes – and improve business processes, leading to increased productivity benefits.
 Typical productivity improvements include savings in sourcing, supplier management,

+production planning and analysis, production management, production staff, change order processing and management, quality control and analysis, sales order entry and processing, promotions management, fulfillment, and transportation and logistics.
 Increased inventory turns/reduced days in inventory (inventory and inventory carry cost) – more accurately forecast and source the amount of inventory needed, leading to an increase in inventory turns and reduction in days in inventory.
 This leads to a one time inventory reduction and ongoing carry cost reduction on the saved inventory.

 Reduced days sales outstanding (days in accounts receivable reduction) – reduce accounts receivable collections with better visibility into the AR process, aging and extension of credit, helping to reduce days sales outstanding.